Regnitiel/poe2vault/README.md

 A desktop app for tracking Path of Exile 2 unique items.
 Built with Electron, React, and TypeScript.
 Data is stored locally in JSON for fast, offline use.

-> Note: The in-app update system was removed.
-Packaging and releases still work; there are no automatic update checks.

 ## Download

 Always points to the latest release builds: